Whitehall London: The 9 Best Reasons to Visit

 1 | Trafalgar Square

-Trafalgar Square is one of the best and most famous squares in London.
+Trafalgar Square is one of London’s most famous squares.

 We recommend you start your journey along Whitehall from here.